How to apply to the Mundus Journalism master's programme

 When will you get your application response?

-Please check your inbox in March
+Please check your inbox on the 1st of March

 Apply to Mundus Journalism